BMW N43

-The BMW N43 is a naturally aspirated four-cylinder petrol engine which was sold from 2006-2013.
+The BMW N43 is a naturally aspirated four-cylinder petrol engine which was sold from 2006 to 2013.
 It replaced both the BMW N46 and BMW N45 engines.
 However the N43 was not sold in countries with high sulfur fuel, therefore the N45/N46 engines remained in production alongside the N43.

 Compared with its N46 predecessor, the N43 features direct injection.

 In 2011, as part of BMW's shift to turbocharging, the N43 was replaced by the BMW N13 turbocharged four-cylinder engine.
 The N43 suffered various problems in service - breakage of the cam chain plastic guides leading to oil starvation as the debris blocked the oil strainer, and problems with the injectors, coil packs and the NOx sensor.

 Versions

 N43B16

 The N43B16 has a displacement of 1599 cc and produces 90 kW and 160 Nm.
 It is the successor to the BMW N45 engine and, as per the N45, does not have Valvetronic.